dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-server/_index.md

         // Received a key update
     });

-    // When you are ready to stop listening, call teh following await stream.close();
+    // When you are ready to stop listening, call the following await stream.close();
 }